tjeb/valibox-build-v3/README.md

 # TODO

 * Perhaps make the directories that are used for the repository checkouts configurable
-* Remove hard-coded names from ReleaseCreator class and configure them in the devices tree
 * Add command-line flags for common configuration options